schoolofdata-ch/schoolofdata-ch.github.io/_posts/2018-08-15-Food-Data-Expedition.md

 <a name="register"></a>

-### <a href="https://www.eventbrite.de/e/food-data-prep-expedition-tickets-48829204465" class="button special">Register now! &nbsp;<i style="color:#ed0" class="fa fa-lemon-o fa-5" aria-hidden="true"></i></a>

 We wish to involve people with all kinds of skills at this event, whether you are a data connaisseur or even a beginner.
 Registration is *not* required if you just want to help with this Expedition, but please register at [food.opendata.ch](http://food.opendata.ch) if you wish to _also_ participate in the Hackdays.

+### <a href="https://www.eventbrite.de/e/food-data-prep-expedition-tickets-48829204465" class="button special">Register now! &nbsp;<i style="color:#ed0" class="fa fa-lemon-o fa-5" aria-hidden="true"></i></a>

 <a name="getstarted"></a>
 ## Get started

-Learn to work with open data and help to prepare resources for the upcoming [Open Food Hackdays](http://food.opendata.ch).
-First step is to register for the workshop at [Eventbrite](https://www.eventbrite.de/e/food-data-prep-expedition-tickets-48829204465).
+In our Data Expedition, you can learn to work with open data and collect resources for the upcoming [Open Food Hackdays](http://food.opendata.ch).
+The first step is to register for the workshop at [Eventbrite](https://www.eventbrite.de/e/food-data-prep-expedition-tickets-48829204465).
 Meanwhile, in the [#Expedition](https://team.opendata.ch/food/channels/expedition) channel of our virtual community (*[sign up here](https://team.opendata.ch/signup_user_complete/?id=d5sor7paep8gtxtbah94yozjea)* to our Mattermost open chat server), as well as through the [discussion forum](https://forum.schoolofdata.ch/t/7-9-9-open-food-data-x-smart-kitchen-hackdays/422), we will be sharing updates on our progress.
 With these three steps, you too can take part:

 ### 1. Check Datacentral